zetaPRIME/sb.StardustSuite/working-changelog.md

 #### metaGUI
 - StarExtensions integration
+  - Scroll wheel events count the number of notches moved per frame so you can scroll faster
   - Better/more reliable shift hold checks
   - Basic cut/copy/paste for text fields
   - Logless fallback resolution